What is Negative SEO and Does it Matter?

 Where Did Negative SEO Come From?

-The first thing you need to know is this—the vast majority of you will never experience a negative SEO attack.
-Yes, it’s real.
-No, it’s not very common.
+First, you must know that most of you will never experience a negative SEO attack.
+Yes, it's real.
+No, it's not very common.

-With that said, where did this negative SEO appear from?
-It’s what Black Hat SEO became once Google started cracking down on the tricks being used to circumvent their algorithms.
-Where once someone could submit their site to directory pages to build backlinks, now Google down-ranks sites for being linked to from these sorts of pages, so those same people will instead fraudulently submit their competitors URL for listing.
+With that said, where did this negative SEO appear?
+It's what Black Hat SEO became once Google started cracking down on the tricks used to circumvent their algorithms.
+Once someone could submit their site to directory pages to build backlinks, now Google down-ranks sites for being linked to from these sorts of pages, so those same people will instead fraudulently submit their competitors' URLs for listing.

-Google’s crackdown led to people thinking “how can I raise my rankings without making changes to my own site?”
-Thus was born Negative SEO.
-In essence, it’s the practice of conducting primarily off-page activities in an effort to lower a competitor’s website ranking.
-Occasionally, rarely but it happens, this will slide from being in a gray area to being outright illegal when someone actually hacks their competitor’s site to alter the content in such a way as to affect their SEO negatively.
+Google's crackdown led to people thinking, “How can I raise my rankings without changing my site?"
+Thus negative SEO was born.
+In essence, it's the practice of conducting primarily off-page activities to lower a competitor's website ranking.
+Occasionally, rarely but it happens, this will slide from being in a gray area to being outright illegal when someone hacks their competitor's site to alter the content in such a way as to affect their SEO negatively.

 Most Common Forms Of Negative SEO Attacks, And What To Do About Them